 On Pinia’s Party, we’ll manage available factories in the store directly.
 We’ll define them as objects containing:

-• a name for humans to read
+for humans to read - an

-• an emoji to represent them visually
+to represent them visually - a

-• and the owned amount of that factory the user acquired.
+amount of that factory the user acquired.

-Let’s start by adding two factories to our base state inside our clicker store at src/stores/clicker.js:
+Let’s start by adding two factories to our base state inside our clicker store at src/stores/clicker.js

 import { defineStore } from 'pinia'